TOEFL 2026 Listening

 How carbon dioxide emissions affect ocean chemistry and ecosystems

-The history of industrial pollution in coastal regions
+The effects of industrial pollution on coastal regions

-Methods scientists use to measure changes in ocean pH
+Methods scientists use to measure changes in ocean acidity

-According to the speaker, how does carbon dioxide contribute to ocean acidification?
+According to the speaker, how does carbon dioxide contribute to decreasing pH levels in the oceans?

 Score: